 ACTIVE NONVIOLENCE EDUCATION CENTER (ANEC)

 The Active Nonviolence Education Center (ANEC) is an NGO registered under the Societies Registration Act of 2006.
 The Centre was established on the 10th of Sept 2007 and is a non-profit educational organisation dedicated to the promotion of peace and nonviolence.
 The Active Nonviolence Education Center was established in order to further the message of nonviolence as taught by His Holiness the 14th Dalai Lama for the purpose of helping people learn the practicalities of nonviolent living and nonviolent struggle.
 We provide a comprehensive educational program for the Tibetan community that increases and strengthens the message of nonviolence as the appropriate path for the Tibetan struggle.
-We believe that active nonviolence is the very foundation of our struggle for the restoration of human dignity and justice for Tibet and other oppressed communities.
+We believe that active nonviolence is the very foundation of our struggle for the restoration of human dignity and justice for Tibet and other oppressed and marginalized communities.

 The Need for Active Nonviolence